Conformal foliations, K\"ahler twists and the Weinstein construction: Introduction

-First of all, the homothetic and totally geodesic foliation allows the construction of holomorphic harmonic morphisms with arbitrary dimension of the fibre (Subsection \ref{ham}).
+The above construction has several applications to problems with a strong Riemannian flavour.
+Indeed, the homothetic and totally geodesic foliation set-up allows the construction of holomorphic harmonic morphisms with arbitrary dimension of the fibre (Subsection \ref{ham}).
 As far as we know, these are the first such examples between compact K\"ahler manifolds.

 Examples of a slightly different nature can be constructed when the base K\"ahler manifold carries a Riemannian foliation with complex, totally geodesic leaves.
 For an appropriate choice of fibre the Weinstein construction yields examples of conformal submersions with totally geodesic, non-holomorphic fibres, see Proposition \ref{fact-ex}.